smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     code deployment.yaml
     ```

-17. Search for the `metadata` definition and update the values so that they match the following:
+17. Search for the `metadata` definition and update the values so that they match the following.
+You are replacing the line under annotations:

     ```yaml
     apiVersion: apps/v1